Sonic 3 & Knuckles

 Completing these Special Stages will award you with an eighth Chaos/Super Emerald that is colored yellow (whereas the emerald was grey in Sonic 3).
 However, the emeralds you get from these Special Stages have no special effect in-game and will not appear on the results tally or in Hidden Palace.

-It is worth noting that the eighth Special Stage from Sonic 3 has a different palette in this game than it does in Sonic 3.
+It is worth noting that the eighth Special Stage from Sonic 3 has a different palette in this game compared to the one used in Sonic 3.

 Carnival Night Button